verbb/events/docs/get-started/configuration.md

 - `ticketSKULength` - Purchased tickets have a unique, auto-generated SKU.
 Use this value to set the desired length.
 - `ticketPdfPath` - Set the path to your PDF.
 - `ticketPdfFilenameFormat` - Set the defaulf PDF filename format.
+- `checkinTemplate` - Set a template to be shown when checking into an event.
+See `events/templates/check-in.html` for an example.
 - `pdfAllowRemoteImages` - Whether to allow remote images in the PDF.
 - `pdfPaperSize` - Sets the paper size for the PDF.
 - `pdfPaperOrientation` - Sets the paper orientation for the PDF.